Nissan Skyline: Ninth generation (R33; 1993)

 As an option, an active limited slip differential was available instead of the standard viscous LSD.
 This new unit locked the rear differential if it detected that traction was lost by one of the wheels.
 A light on the dash also lit up if the LSD engaged.
 Active LSD came standard on all V-Spec R33 GT-R Skylines and was also available on some ECR33 GTS-25t models; these can be identified by the A-LSD and SLIP lights on the tachometer.

 The RB25DE and RB25DET engines also became equipped with NVCS (variable inlet cam phasing).
 NVCS equipped RB series engine have a bulge on the front of the cam cover.
-To celebrate their 40th anniversary, Nissan introduced a very rare 4-door GT-R. Two versions of the 4-door GT-R were available from Nissan's subsidiaries: the first was produced by Autech, and the second was a joint Autech/Nismo project.
+To celebrate their 40th anniversary, Nissan introduced a very rare four-door GT-R. Two versions of the GT-R sedan were available from Nissan's subsidiaries: the first was produced by Autech, and the second was a joint Autech/Nismo project.

-A Nissan Laurel C34 based wagon was released in September 1996, called the Stagea.
-It is widely regarded as a compatriot of the Skyline, rather than the Laurel it was based on, owing to drivetrain configurations—Commonly AWD using ATTESA ET-S. A common modification on the Stagea is to fit it with an R34 skyline front, in effect making an R34-lookalike wagon.
+A Nissan Laurel C34-based wagon was released in September 1996, called the Stagea.
+It is widely regarded as a compatriot of the Skyline, rather than the Laurel it was based on, owing to drivetrain configurations — commonly AWD, using ATTESA ET-S. A common modification on the Stagea is to fit it with an R34 skyline front, in effect making an R34-lookalike wagon.
 A manual transmission was only available on the RS-Four S and 260RS models.
-There was also an Autech tuned Stagea, the 260RS; released with full GT-R running gear, including an RB26DETT engine and manual transmission, a unique body kit, 17" BBS style alloys, and GT-R instrumentation.
+There was also an Autech tuned Stagea, the 260RS; released with full GT-R running gear including the RB26DETT engine and manual transmission, a unique body kit, 17" BBS style alloys, and GT-R instrumentation.